-Generation connected to WPD's network shall satisfy the requirements of ENA EREC G59, G83, G99 or G98, as applicable.
+Generation connected to NGED's network shall satisfy the requirements of ENA EREC G59, G83, G99 or G98, as applicable.

-In addition, where the Agreed Export Capacity is greater than 500kW:
+In addition, where the Agreed Export Capacity is greater than 500kW or a Curtailable connection is proposed to be provided:

 A Connection Control Panel (CCP) shall be connected to each metering circuit breaker.
 These panels may be configured for Active Network Management (ANM), soft intertrip or voltage constraint with soft intertrip.
-They allow WPD to limit or control the power exported by customer generation.
-Further guidance is given in the TP18 series of documents. • HV Neutral Voltage Displacement shall be provided by WPD or by the Customer to disconnect parallel generation.
+They allow NGED to limit or control the power exported by customer generation.
+Further guidance is given in the TP18 and SD11 series of documents.
+HV Neutral Voltage Displacement shall be provided by NGED or by the Customer to disconnect parallel generation.
 This requirement is mandatory for new and substantially modified connections (i.e. where new HV switchgear is installed) and for existing connections that already have an appropriate VT (i.e. a 5 limb VT or 3 single phase VTs) and a NVD relay installed.